Metro Mondego

+History

 A major part of the plan was to rejoin the isolated section of rail line between the stations of Coimbra - Parque and Serpins to the rest of the rail network at Coimbra and Coimbra - B station.
-This would have involved street running along Avenida Ermidio Navarro and Avenida da Lousã between the two existing stations of Coimbra and Coimbra - Parque.
+This would have involved street running along Ave.
+Emídio Navarro and Ave. da Lousã between the two existing stations of Coimbra and Coimbra-Parque.

 There was a single un-electrified track along that street section used once a day for a scheduled train.
-It was also used to transfer rolling stock to and from the Coimbra - Parque station.
+It was also used to transfer rolling stock to and from the Coimbra-Parque station.
 Travelling north, the trains ran in the opposite direction to road traffic along a one-way street.
 The track embedded in the street is still intact; however, the Coimbra-Parque station was demolished in March 2022, and by that time, the rails in the other sections of the track had been lifted.